Shopify/argo-checkout-template/scripts/generate/templates/post-purchase/files/README.md

 # Post-purchase app extension

-Checkout extensions allow developers to extend and customize Shopify's checkout.
+Checkout app extensions allow developers to extend and customize Shopify's checkout.

 With a post-purchase app extension, you can customize the experience that customers go through after completing a checkout.
 For example, you can cross-sell other products, show a survey, and much more.